shabububu/iawa/README.md

   If you forget to unpack these images, the carousel should still function, but without any of the images showing.

-* Modify `config/initializers/carousel_config.rb` to set the order of the images to be displayed
+* Modify `config/initializers/carousel_config.rb` to set the order of the images to be displayed.
+For example:

   ```
   Rails.application.configure do